BIOGRAPHY

 Following an acclaimed debut in London’s Wigmore Hall in 1985, and the release of his award-winning debut disc of Vivaldi's recorder concertos, Adams embarked on his mission to extend the recorder’s repertoire and reputation, resulting in a series of ground-breaking London recitals and CD recordings – including first performances of forgotten 19th century Viennese recorder music, a revival of the important mid-20th century British recorder repertoire, and his own transcriptions for recorder and piano in the grand romantic style.

 In between concerto appearances and tours with Red Priest, Adams performs and records with musicians across a wide range of genres.
-His current projects include Flight of the Eagle – a groundbreaking programme with pianist Howard Beach, exploring the myriad possibilities of the magnificent new Eagle Recorder range, which has brought the instrument soaring into the 21st century; thrilling and entertaining recitals with Red Priest harpsichordist David Wright, with a focus on the Wild Men of the Baroque; a unique ‘baroque chillout’ crossover with synthesizer artist Larry Lush entitled Bach Side of the Moon; regular tours on the festival scene with the wildly irreverent and dangerously exciting Dodo Street Band; his long running Recorder Roadshow programme of workshops and educational gala concerts, in which up to 200 children at a time have the chance to perform alongside him in concert... as well as playing on movie soundtracks, publishing sheet music arrangements, giving masterclasses, workshops and lectures, adjudicating international festivals and guest-presenting on BBC Radio 3.
+His current projects include Baroque Alchemy - a genre crossing adventure with keyboardist Lyndy Mayle combining the drama of baroque music with the universe of sounds afforded by modern synth technology - and entertaining recitals with Red Priest harpsichordist David Wright, with a focus on the Wild Men of the Baroque... as well as creating a brand new online teaching course called The Enlightened Recorder Player, playing on movie soundtracks, publishing sheet music arrangements, giving masterclasses, workshops and lectures, adjudicating international festivals and guest-presenting on BBC Radio 3.